kevinquinnw/csc110-final-project/README.md

 # CSC110 Final Project

-Predicting future wildfire counts with a Poisson Regression model
+Predicting future wildfire counts with a poisson regression model and a negative binomial regression model.

+## Our Goal
+The overall objective for this project was to predict the wildfire count for any state in any given year using a Poisson Regression model and a negative binomial regression model.

+The reason we created two models was because a Poisson distribution assumes that the mean and the variance within the distribution are the same while a negative binomial distribution adjusts the variance independently from the mean.